-The ICAO Manual on Collaborative Air Traffic Flow Management (document 9971 AN/485) provides recommendations for ATFM implementation.
+- A.6.
+The ICAO Doc 9971- Manual on Collaborative Air Traffic Flow Management (ATFM) provides recommendations for ATFM implementation.
 ATFM should be implemented in phases in order to build stakeholder knowledge as operations become more complex.
 It is also important for procedures to be developed in a harmonious manner among states in the region to reduce operational differences.
-The ICAO also recommends three communication methods for information sharing: scheduled telephone or web conferences, tactical telephone conferences, and an automated web page or ATFM operational information system.

-The list below is a summary of the ICAO document's suggested initial steps to implement ATFM:

-• Establish objectives, project management plan, and oversight of ATFM

-- Identify personnel who will lead the development of ATFM - Brief stakeholder groups on ATFM principles - Define the ATFM structure that will be established - Consider the facilities and equipment that will need to be procured - Develop model for establishing AAR - Identify points of contact for dealing with ATFM issues - Define the elements of common situational awareness including: Meteorological information - Traffic display tools - Identify the appropriate means of ATFM communication - Develop Letters of Agreement between adjacent FIRs

-• Develop user manuals and training materials
+ICAO also recommends three communication methods for information sharing: scheduled telephone or web conferences, tactical telephone conferences, and an automated web page or ATFM operational information system. - A.7.
+The list below is a summary of the ICAO document's suggested initial steps to implement ATFM: - Establish objectives, project management plan, and oversight of ATFM - Identify personnel who will lead the development of ATFM - Brief stakeholder groups on ATFM principles - Define the ATFM structure that will be established - Consider the facilities and equipment that will need to be procured - Develop a model for establishing AAR - Identify points of contact for dealing with ATFM issues - Define the elements of common situational awareness including: Meteorological information - Traffic display tools - Identify the appropriate means of ATFM communication - Develop Letters of Agreement between adjacent FIRs - Develop user manuals and training materials

-Attachment B: Participation Analysis - Changi Case Study
+ATTACHMENT B: Participation Analysis - Changi Case Study

-This following is a summary of an analysis conducted to determine a required participation level for effective implementation of TMIs.

-A fast-time simulation was created to simulate the impact of various participation levels on TMI effectiveness, using scheduled takeoff times were from Changi arrival data on 3 March, 201.
+- B.1.
+This following is a summary of an analysis conducted to determine a required participation level for effective implementation of ATFM measures. - B.2.
+A fast-time simulation was created to simulate the impact of various participation levels on ATFM measure effectiveness, using scheduled takeoff times were from Changi arrival data.
 The flight progress was simulated with GDPs implemented with various reduced capacities at two participation levels.
 1400 NM and 2400 NM radii around Changi provide approximately 50% and 75% participation levels, respectively.
 The map in Figure B1 shows the airports that are included in the two radii explored.